ampmonteiro/vite-react-mpa/README.md

 # Vite + React => MPA

-A Demo simple blog website, to show MPA (MultiPage App) with React
+A Demo simple blog website, to show MPA (MultiPage App) with React and vite

 ## Url